Towards optimal spectral gaps in large genus: Integrating over the thin part

 The final statement follows from the arguments above, and can also be obtained by summing up to $n(g)+1$ instead of $n(g)$ and then subtracting the two sums to isolate the $k=n(g)+1$ term. \end{proof}

 \begin{lem} There is a constant $\e_0>0$ such that for $\e<\e_0$,

 \end{lem}

 \begin{proof} By Mirzakhani's Integration Formula and the sinh upper bound in Lemma \ref{L:sinh}, $B_k$ is at most $I_\e^k$ times a sum of products of $V_{g_i, n_i}$, summed over all ways of pinching $k$ curves to a get a surface with at least $2$ components, where the components have genus $g_i$ and $n_i$ nodes.
+(One can equally well cut along each of the $k$ curves, in which case one obtains a disconnected surface with components having $n_i$ boundary circles instead of $n_i$ nodes.)

 Lemma \ref{L:CountStrata} states that there are at most $2^{k+q^2} g^{q'-1}$ ways to pinch a collection of $k$ curves and get a nodal surface with $q$ components, $q'$ of which aren't spheres with three marked points or tori with one marked point.
 Lemma \ref{L:ProductBound} states that for each such configuration,